SAP/project-kb/prospector/README.md

 ## What is it
 Prospector is a tool to reduce the effort needed to find security fixes for *known* vulnerabilities in open source software.
+In its first version, the approach of Prospector relied on a machine learning model, trained on the data of project KB (and some more instances available at SAP Security Research).
-Its approach is described in more detail in this document: https://arxiv.org/pdf/2103.13375.pdf
+This approach is described in more detail in this document: https://arxiv.org/pdf/2103.13375.pdf

 The document can be cited as follows:
 ```